brendano/stanford_corenlp_pywrapper/README.md

 ## Commandline usage

-See `proc_text_files.py` for an example of processing text files, or `proc_doc_lines.py` for an alternative format.
-Note that you'll have to edit them to specify the jar paths as described below.
+See `proc_text_files.py` for an example of processing text files.
+Note that you'll have to edit it to specify the jar paths as described below.

 ## Usage from Python